DynamoDS/RevitTestFramework/README.md

 ![Image](https://raw.githubusercontent.com/DynamoDS/RevitTestFramework/bfc6d0b51d08a2a1252d33b91530ba0a6700d74c/images/RTF_UI.PNG)

+`File` - For saving and loading your local RTF config.

+`Test Assembly` - Path to assembly containing the tests to run.
+E.g. RevitNodesTests.dll, RevitSystemTests.dll, RevitServicesTests.dll.

+`Results File Path` - Path to the xml file containing the tests results.
+If it's an existing file, RTF will replace it.

+`Working Directory` - Path to where the testing Revit files are.

+`Additional Resolution Directories` - Path to find Dynamo Core location when it is not set in the `Dynamo.Config` in DynamoRevit bin folder.

+`Debug` - Check this if you decide to launch a debug session.

 ## Results

 The output file from a test run is an nunit-formatted results file compatible with many CI systems.